HDCWC

 Horwitz holds degrees in literary aesthetics from New York University and East Asian studies from Harvard University.
 He is also an award-winning poet and essayist.
 He recently relocated to California with his family from New England, something he should have done years ago.

-Due to the very low price of this event, we cannot offer PayPal for the purchase of tickets, and there will be no refunds for this event unless the workshop is canceled by the HDCWC.
+There will be no refunds for this event unless the workshop is canceled by the HDCWC.

 Lunch is not provided in the admission price.
 Attendees will have attractive options for lunch.